microsoft/vscode-dev-containers/README.md

 2. Check out the README to see if there are any manual steps
 3. Clone this repository or copy the contents of the folder to your machine
 4. Run the **Remote: Open Folder in Container...** command in VS Code
-5. Select the definition folder in the "open" dialog
+5. Select the root of the definition folder in the "open" dialog (**not** the `test-project` folder if present)

-Many definitions include a `test-project` that you can use to see the dev container in action.
-Note that if you open this folder locally instead, you'll be prompted to reopen it in a container as well.
-You can also use the **Remote: Reopen Folder in Container** command at any time.
+Many definitions include a `test-project` with a sample and/or launch settings in the `.vscode` folder that you can use to see the dev container in action.
+If you open the folder locally instead, you'll be prompted to reopen it in a container but uou can also use the **Remote: Reopen Folder in Container** command at any time.

 ## Using a definition